tnbie/tribute-page/README.md

 4. Good pratices(spacing, margin, css rules, js on bottom)
 5. Refactored on 24/04/2018.
 6. Language of Page: Portuguese.
-7. This page is only for study purposes.
+7. This page is only for study purposes, non-commercial use.